 Hatcheries

 The Nimbus Salmon and Steelhead Hatchery and American River Trout Hatchery (collectively, Nimbus Fish Hatchery) is located immediately downstream from Nimbus Dam.
 Facilities for the hatchery include a fish weir, fish ladder, gathering and handling tanks, hatchery-specific buildings, and rearing ponds.
-Nimbus Fish Hatchery was constructed primarily to mitigate the loss of spawning habitat for Chinook salmon and Central Valley steelhead (regardless of unintended genetic differences) that were blocked by the construction of Nimbus Dam (Bureau of Reclamation and California Department of Fish and Game 2011).
+Nimbus Fish Hatchery was constructed primarily to mitigate the loss of spawning habitat for Chinook salmon and Central Valley steelhead that were blocked by the construction of Nimbus Dam (Bureau of Reclamation and California Department of Fish and Game 2011).
 It does not address lost habitat upstream from Folsom Dam (California Hatchery Scientific Review Group 2012).
 Under contract with Reclamation, CDFW operates the hatchery (Lee and Chilton 2007).
 Operations include trapping, artificially spawning, rearing, and releasing steelhead and fall- /late fall–-run Chinook salmon.
 The Nimbus Fish Hatchery Winter-Run Steelhead Program is an isolated-harvest program, meaning it does not include natural-origin steelhead in the broodstock, and is designed and implemented to artificially spawn the adipose fin-clipped adult steelhead that seasonally enter the trapping facilities (California Hatchery Scientific Review Group 2012).
 These fin-clipped fish are not considered part of the Central Valley steelhead DPS by NMFS.
 The Nimbus Fish Hatchery Winter-Run Steelhead Program propagates fish for recreational fishing opportunities and harvest (California Hatchery Scientific Review Group 2012).

 Historically, steelhead were trapped at Nimbus Fish Hatchery as early as the first week of October.
 Beginning in 2000, the ladder has been opened in early November.
 Trapping of steelhead has continued to occur as late as the second week of March.
 Presently, winter-run Steelhead are trapped at Nimbus Fish Hatchery, and artificially spawned adults are marked with an adipose fin clip (California Hatchery Scientific Review Group 2012).
 Unmarked steelhead adults are not retained at Nimbus Fish Hatchery for use in the annual broodstock and are released back to the river (California Hatchery Scientific Review Group 2012).
 In addition, marked or unmarked O. mykiss that are less than 16 inches long may be resident hatchery-origin trout and are returned to the river (California Hatchery Scientific Review Group 2012).